 The vast majority of apps in the app store rely heavily on both paid and organic marketing efforts in order to achieve sustained success.
-Although the strategies associated with these two channels vary, they do share one highly important characteristic: the final conversion takes place in an app store.
+Although the strategies associated with these two channels vary, they do share one highly important characteristic: the final conversion takes place in one of the app stores.

-We recently conducted a study designed to help marketers better understand user preferences and behaviors in the app store.
+We recently conducted a study designed to help marketers better understand user preferences and behaviors in app stores.
 We surveyed more than 1,000 US smartphone owners, and asked questions aimed at gaining insight into four key areas:

 - The correlation between search ranking and downloads.